terryguo3180-eng/Minecraft-LLM/README.md

 - `i`: User’s message

 ##### Example of a full conversation:
-Just putting text here for now because it takes days to interact with the model in game.
+Just putting text here for now because it takes hours to interact with the model in game.
 Will add image of Minecraft dialog later.
 ```
 User: Hello there!
 Assistant: I am surprised to see you here today, how have you been?